malavikasmenon/til/azure-databricks-spark/notes.md

 - to mount a DL to DBFS
     - get client keys/secrets using service principle
     - supply that as parameters and use dbutils.fs.mount

+### Ingesting data
+- inferSchema can be set to True and use that to read data, but then 2 spark jobs are created.
+First time to read the data and infer the schema and second time to actually read the data with the inferred schema.
+This is not a very efficient process and can slow down the pipeline, hence better to avoid inferSchema.
+Also if dataset has unexpected values, we want the processes to fail, inferschema may carry on with it even with wrong datatypes.

+- structType can be thought of as representing a row and StructField as representing columns
+- StructType is a collection of StructFields
+- current_timestamp spark method can be used for adding time instead of datetime module